 Most of the Tampico pearly mussels around San Angelo were found in Lake Nasworthy, just a few miles south of the city, and at O.C.
 Fisher Lake.
 Both are the result of dams on the Concho rivers.
 The Concho riverbed is rich in limestone, which formed from the accumulated shells of ancient mussels over the millennia.

 Less than 10% of the shells have pearls inside them, and many of the pearls have imperfections or are attached to the shell.
-Pearl shapes are described as round, baroque, wing, petal, “turtleback” and “biscuit”.
+Pearl shapes are described as round, baroque, wing, petal, “turtleback” and “biscuit.”
 The majority of Concho pearls are tiny and almost worthless.
-Many pearls are spherical on the top and have a flat bottom, similar to mabé pearls; the latter, however, are pearls attached to the host shell that are cut off with a piece of the shell on the bottom.
+Many pearls are spherical on the top and have a flat bottom, similar to mabé pearls; the latter, however, are pearls attached to the host shell that is cut off with a piece of the shell on the bottom.

 The average size of Concho pearls is under 3 mm.
 One in a thousand may bring a high gem value.
 Concho pearls over 6 mm in diameter are considered extremely rare, and pearls over 10 mm may be worth thousands of dollars.
 We were fortunate to see some of these wonders in San Angelo.

-Pearls take the same color of the mother-of-pearl that lines the inside of the shell.
+Pearls take the same color as the mother-of-pearl that lines the inside of the shell.
 Concho pearls vary in color from yellowish-brown and peach to more common lavender, pink and purple hues.
 Soft pink is the most common color.
 The most highly valued are the intense-purple pearls, as well as some rare green and silvery-green.

 Grading Concho Pearls